yuriysydor1991/Qt1SimpleTextEditor/README.md

 Project goal is to create simple text editor with some basic features:
 + open/edit/save text file;
-+ dealing with unsaved altered data
++ dealing with unsaved altered data;
 + copy/cut/paste into text document;
 + undo/redo features;
 + find text in the document;
-+ go to line feature
++ go to line feature;
 + cross-platform application with Qt5, etc.

+There are implemented additional functionality for the HTML files.
+This text editor allows to wrap selected text with chosen HTML tags to increase text formatting.
+It is available in Edit menu during *.html file opening or saving.

 # Home page